ShotaroMatsuya/minecraft-server-automation/README.md

 Improves operability by defining container environment variables in multiple yaml files　and mapping them with terraform.

 - Restore
-By default, restore is performed from the latest backup when the container starts, it is also possible to restore world data from the backup at a specific timestamp from the terraform variable.
+By default restore is performed from the latest backup when the container starts (As mentioned earlier), it is also possible to restore world data from a specific recovery point via terraform variable.
 This is useful when you want to travel back in time to your precious world.